cby-pku/pku_nlp_2024/hw3/NLPDL-Assignments-master/inference_time_test/README.md

-# GPT-2 Inference Evaluation Tool
+# Inference Evaluation Tool
+We implement two python files to evaluate the inference performance of the model.

+`benchmark_gpt2.py` is used to evaluate the inference performance of the GPT-2 model.
+`benchmark_general.py` is used to evaluate the inference performance of the general model.

 The file measures:
 - Inference speed (tokens/second)